MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 [`MediaElement`](xref:Xamarin.Forms.MediaElement) defines the following properties:

-- `Aspect`, of type [`Aspect`](xref:Xamarin.Forms.Aspect), determines how the media will be scaled to fit the display area.
+- [`Aspect`](xref:Xamarin.Forms.MediaElement.Aspect), of type [`Aspect`](xref:Xamarin.Forms.Aspect), determines how the media will be scaled to fit the display area.
 The default value of this property is `AspectFit`.
-- `AutoPlay`, of type `bool`, indicates whether media will begin playback automatically when the [`Source`](xref:Xamarin.Forms.MediaElement.Source) property is set.
+- [`AutoPlay`](xref:Xamarin.Forms.MediaElement.AutoPlay), of type `bool`, indicates whether media will begin playback automatically when the [`Source`](xref:Xamarin.Forms.MediaElement.Source) property is set.
 The default value of this property is `true`.
-- `BufferingProgress`, of type `double`, indicates the current buffering progress.
+- [`BufferingProgress`](xref:Xamarin.Forms.MediaElement.BufferingProgress), of type `double`, indicates the current buffering progress.
 The default value of this property is 0.0.
-- `CanSeek`, of type `bool`, indicates whether media can be repositioned by setting the value of the [`Position`](xref:Xamarin.Forms.MediaElement.Position) property.
+- [`CanSeek`](xref:Xamarin.Forms.MediaElement.CanSeek), of type `bool`, indicates whether media can be repositioned by setting the value of the [`Position`](xref:Xamarin.Forms.MediaElement.Position) property.
 This is a read-only property.
-- `CurrentState`, of type [`MediaElementState`](xref:Xamarin.Forms.MediaElementState), indicates the current status of the control.
+- [`CurrentState`](xref:Xamarin.Forms.MediaElement.CurrentState), of type [`MediaElementState`](xref:Xamarin.Forms.MediaElementState), indicates the current status of the control.
 This is a read-only property, whose default value is `MediaElementState.Closed`.
-- `Duration`, of type `TimeSpan?`, indicates the duration of the currently opened media.
+- [`Duration`](xref:Xamarin.Forms.MediaElement.Duration), of type `TimeSpan?`, indicates the duration of the currently opened media.
 This is a read-only property whose default value is `null`.
-- `IsLooping`, of type `bool`, describes whether the currently loaded media source should resume playback from the start after reaching its end.
+- [`IsLooping`](xref:Xamarin.Forms.MediaElement.IsLooping), of type `bool`, describes whether the currently loaded media source should resume playback from the start after reaching its end.
 The default value of this property is `false`.
-- `KeepScreenOn`, of type `bool`, determines whether the device screen should stay on during media playback.
+- [`KeepScreenOn`](xref:Xamarin.Forms.MediaElement.KeepScreenOn), of type `bool`, determines whether the device screen should stay on during media playback.
 The default value of this property is `false`.
-- `Position`, of type `TimeSpan`, describes the current position of progress through the media's playback time.
+- [`Position`](xref:Xamarin.Forms.MediaElement.Position), of type `TimeSpan`, describes the current position of progress through the media's playback time.
 The default value of this property is `TimeSpan.Zero`.
-- `ShowPlaybackControls`, of type `bool`, determines whether the standard transport controls are displayed.
+- [`ShowsPlaybackControls`](xref:Xamarin.Forms.MediaElement.ShowsPlaybackControls), of type `bool`, determines whether the standard transport controls are displayed.
 The default value of this property is `false`.
-- `Source`, of type [`MediaSource`](xref:Xamarin.Forms.MediaSource), determines the media being played.
+- [`Source`](xref:Xamarin.Forms.MediaElement.Source), of type [`MediaSource`](xref:Xamarin.Forms.MediaSource), determines the media being played.
-- `VideoHeight`, of type `int`, indicates the height of the control.
+- [`VideoHeight`](xref:Xamarin.Forms.MediaElement.VideoHeight), of type `int`, indicates the height of the control.
 This is a read-only property.
-- `VideoWidth`, of type `int`, indicates the width of the control.
+- [`VideoWidth`](xref:Xamarin.Forms.MediaElement.VideoWidth), of type `int`, indicates the width of the control.
 This is a read-only property.
-- `Volume`, of type `double`, determines the media's volume, which is represented on a linear scale between 0 and 1.
+- [`Volume`](xref:Xamarin.Forms.MediaElement.Volume), of type `double`, determines the media's volume, which is represented on a linear scale between 0 and 1.
 This property uses a `TwoWay` binding, and its default value is 1.

 These properties, with the exception of the `CanSeek` property, are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.